Kotlin/kotlinx.coroutines/docs/topics/coroutines-debugging.md

 When you run your code with Java assertions enabled, the `kotlinx.coroutines` library automatically enables debug mode.
 Unit tests run with assertions enabled by default, so you don't need to enable debug mode explicitly for them.

-To enable debug mode explicitly, configure your build tool or IDE run configuration to pass the `-Dkotlinx.coroutines.debug` argument to the JVM that runs your application.
+To enable debug mode explicitly, configure your build tool, such as [Gradle](https://docs.gradle.org/current/userguide/application_plugin.html#sec:application_usage) or [Maven](https://maven.apache.org/configure), or IDE run configuration to pass the `-Dkotlinx.coroutines.debug` argument to the JVM that runs your application.

 In IntelliJ IDEA, follow these steps to enable debug mode: